How to Light a Water Heater with Electronic Pilot

 How to Light a Water Heater with Electronic Pilot in 6 Steps

-Here are step-by-step instructions for how to light a water heater with electronic pilot:
+Here are step-by-step instructions for how to light a water heater with an electronic pilot:

 5. Press the ignition button about once per second.
 Take this action until you see the status light begin to blink every few seconds.
 This indicates that the pilot is lit.
-The process that takes up to 60 seconds in a newly installed unit;
+The process can take up to 60 seconds in a newly installed unit.

 6. Once the pilot is lit (its blue flame can be seen through the small observation window), turn the knob to the hot position or a hotter setting, if you prefer.
 Then, listen or look for the gas burner to fire.

-If the burner stays lit, you know how to light a water heater with electronic pilot!
+If the burner stays lit, you now know how to light a water heater with an electronic pilot!

 Bonus Tips